voronianski/is-express-schema-valid/README.md

 - `"hexadecimal"` - check if the string is a hexadecimal number
 - `"hexcolor"` - check if the string is a hexadecimal color
 - `"base64"` - check if a string is [Base64](https://en.wikipedia.org/wiki/Base64) encoded
+- `"decimal"` - check if a string is a decimal number, such as 0.1, .3, 1.1, 1.00003, 4.0, etc.
+- `"int"` - check if a string is an integer
+- `"float"` - check if a string is a float
 - `"uuid"` - check if the string is [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)

 In the example below we can ensure that id passed as param is valid [MongoDB ObjectId](http://docs.mongodb.org/manual/reference/object-id/):